-Concerns of Academic Issues Questions regarding the conduct of a course, including grading, should be director to the instructor of the course.
+Concerns of Academic Issues Questions regarding the conduct of a course, including grading, should be directed to the instructor of the course.
 If the issue cannot be resolved in discussion with the instructor, the student should invoke the additional steps outlines below.
 The following three items of an academic nature have specific procedures to address concerns:

 1. Course content that veers significantly and substantively from the content and requirements as set forth in a course syllabus